mathwhiz1212/proxmox-notes/proxmox-alerts.md

 export HISTCONTROL="ignoreboth"

-to hide any commands with spaces at the beginning, and run the password commands with spaces at the beginning.
+to hide any commands with a space at the beginning, and run the password commands with spaces at the beginning.

 You can add this to your `.bashrc` file if you want that to persist across shell instances.

 https://technotim.live/posts/proxmox-alerts/

 turn on 2FA to allow creation of app password.

-export HISTCONTROL="ignoreboth" to hide commands that start with a space

 remove spaces fom app password when entering in the command that requires it.